-Piyush Goyal offered direct cash support of INR 6,000 a year which is to be paid in three instalments to small farmers with a landholding of up to 2 hectares to quell the growing farmer unrest over depressed rural incomes.
-He further said that the government would fork out INR 20,000 crore this financial year for the programme, known as the Pradhan Mantri Kisan Samman Nidhi.
+Piyush Goyal offered direct cash support of INR 6,000 a year which is to be paid in three installments to small farmers with a landholding of up to 2 hectares to quell the growing farmer unrest over depressed rural incomes.
+He further said that the government would fork out INR 20,000 crore this financial year for the program, known as the Pradhan Mantri Kisan Samman Nidhi.
 The cost in a full year is estimated to be INR 75,000 crore.
-12.56 crore farmers are likely to benefit out of this scheme.
+12.56 crore farmers are likely to benefit from this scheme.

 - INR 75,000 crore has been allocated for the scheme for the Financial year 2019-20.
 (Agricultural sector).

 - 2% interest subvention for farmers pursuing animal husbandry and fisheries or hit by natural calamities.